 What is Digital Accessibility?

 Web or digital accessibility is the inclusive practice of making websites, digital tools, and technologies accessible and usable for people with disabilities.
-When digital accessibility is achieved, it means people with disabilities can successfully perceive, understand, navigate, interact with, and contribute to the online world.
+When digital accessibility is achieved, it means specially-abled users across the globe can successfully perceive, understand, navigate, interact with, and contribute to the online world.

 Why Does it Matter?

 In an era where technology permeates every aspect of our lives, from education and employment to communication and entertainment, excluding individuals with disabilities from digital spaces perpetuates inequality and restricts their opportunities.
 Embracing digital accessibility not only aligns with principles of inclusivity and diversity but also makes good business sense.
-With one in five people identifying with a disability statistic, it only is in the benefit of an organization to ensure all content and products are devised to be accessible to estimate an increase in their market share by 20%.
-That is to say, a more accessible digital environment enhances user satisfaction, expands market reach, and fosters innovation by tapping into the diverse perspectives and talents of a broader audience.
+With one in five people identifying with a disability statistic, it only is in the benefit of an organization to ensure all digital content and products are devised to be accessible to estimate an increase in their market share by 20% A more accessible digital world enhances user satisfaction, expands market reach, and fosters innovation by tapping into the diverse perspectives and talents of a broader audience.
 Moreover, as legal frameworks worldwide increasingly mandate digital inclusivity, organizations that prioritize accessibility are not only meeting regulatory requirements but also contributing to a more equitable and just society.
-Ultimately, digital accessibility is a fundamental right, empowering individuals with disabilities to navigate and contribute to the digital landscape on equal terms.
+Ultimately, digital accessibility is a fundamental right, empowering individuals with disabilities to navigate and contribute to the digital world on equal terms.

 The History of Accessibility